KaterinaWalter/javadocs/docs/unit2/notes201.md

 * 🔁 _Repeat_ a block of code using **ITERATION**
   > **Loop** structures (`while`, `for`, `for each`)

 ![Sequence, Selection, and Repetition](Figures/algorithms.png)
 > In fact, it's been proven that _all algorithms_ for problems that can be solved on a computer can be constructed by using just these **three control structures**: sequence, selection, and repetition.

-## Selection
+### Selection (Branching)

-Selection is the process of making a choice based on a true or false decision.
+🔀 Selection is the process of making a choice based on a true or false decision.
 In programming, selection (also called branching) occurs when a choice of how the execution of an algorithm will proceed is based on a true or false decision.
 An algorithm may take different paths based on certain conditions, often using true/false logic.

 <div class="task" markdown="block">